JRBM-png/Beginner-homelab/README.md

 - Virtual box
 ## Steps
 ### Step 1: Set up the iso's
 The first step was to set up the kali and ubuntu iso in virtual box.
-During this process I had to allocate the resources to each machine such as the memory and the amount of processors.
+During this process I had to allocate the resources to each machine such as the memory and the amount of processors

 <img width="510" height="541" alt="ss of vm home" src="https://github.com/user-attachments/assets/a2bda379-ddd5-4791-a86f-57d3f37fd882" />